Eishin Campus – High School

 01/11/1982

-Layout Process on Site, DrawingPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:Color, B&WThe green spaces in this drawing represent pedestrian space (viewed as if it were a solid material), created by the layout process on the land.
-These green entities, the green organization, the paved outdoor areas is the most significant aspect ...
+Layout Process on Site, DrawingPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:Color, B&WDigitizedThe green spaces in these two drawings represent pedestrian space (viewed as if it were a solid material), created by the layout process on the land.
+These green entities, the green organization, the paved outdoor areas is the most significant ...

 -